The Fallacy of the Left-Right Divide

 The left-right divide is not about what people want.
 It is about who they have been told is responsible for the fact that they don’t have it.

+Both of these things contain truth.
+Government can overreach.
+Corporations can extract.
+Both are real.
 But notice what this framing accomplishes.
-It takes the two things everyone actually wants — freedom and security — and makes them enemies of each other.
+It takes two of the things everyone actually wants — freedom and security — and makes them enemies of each other.
 It tells the conservative that security is the enemy of freedom.
 It tells the progressive that freedom is the enemy of security.
-And then it sets them against each other, fighting over which partial truth deserves to win.
+Then it sets them against each other, fighting over which partial truth deserves to win.

-But the political movement that claims to represent those values has delivered almost none of them.
-The rural communities that vote reliably conservative have watched their economies hollow out, their young people leave, their opioid crisis deepen, their family farms swallowed by corporations, their healthcare become unaffordable, their retirements become uncertain.
-The self-reliance they were promised turned out to mean: you’re on your own.
-The freedom they were promised turned out to mean: freedom for capital, not for people.
+The conservative base has been told for forty years that its enemies are coastal elites, government bureaucrats, immigrants, and the cultural left.
+During those same forty years, the rural communities that vote reliably conservative have watched their economies hollow out, their young people leave, their opioid crisis deepen, their family farms swallowed by corporations, their healthcare become unaffordable, their retirements become uncertain.
+The self-reliance that was promised turned out to mean: you are on your own.
+The freedom that was promised turned out to mean: freedom for capital, not for people.
+The people making the decisions that hollowed out those communities — that shipped those jobs overseas, that allowed corporations to consolidate and extract, that wrote the tax code to favor the already wealthy — were not leftist academics.
+They were the donors and beneficiaries of the very movement that claimed to speak for the working conservative.

 The Design

 This is where a different kind of politics enters.
 Not a left-wing project that grudgingly accommodates conservative concerns.
 Not a centrist compromise that satisfies nobody fully.
-A framework that takes seriously what everyone actually wants and asks honestly: what would a system look like that actually delivered it?
+A framework that takes seriously what everyone actually wants and asks honestly what a system would look like that actually delivered it.

 The One True Divide